 - 1. What do I need to do with my surgical bandages after I am discharged?
 See wound care instructions.. - 2.
 When can I drive again?
 There is no specific time frame when driving is allowed; however, general guidelines are listed.
-If you are unsure about your ability and when you can start driving, call your team at (833)USA-HIPS. - 3.
-Why do I have a bandage on my non-operative side?
-Three small incisions are needed for the robotic equipment used to assist in your surgery.
-Please follow the instructions in the packet on how to care for these bandages. - 4.
+If you are unsure about your ability and when you can start driving, email your team at dombassistant@drdomb.com. - 3.
 What do I do if I run out of my medications?
-Please call our team.
+Please call or email our team.
 Refills can take up to 48 hours or may need to be picked up at our office (for narcotics) per state law.
-Plan accordingly so you will not have a gap between needed medications. - 5.
+Plan accordingly so you will not have a gap between needed medications. - 4.
 I'm having trouble with having a bowel movement after surgery what should I do?
 This is a common side effect of many pain medications.
 Colace is an over the counter medicine that helps with constipation, which you received a prescription for at your preoperative appointment.
 Take this medication.
-We also recommend drinking lots of fluids and eating a high fiber diet. - 6.
+We also recommend drinking lots of fluids and eating a high fiber diet. - 5.
 What is the difference between outpatient versus inpatient versus sub-acute rehabilitation after my surgery?
 Outpatient means you will travel to therapy from home.
 Inpatient or sub-acute rehabilitation means you will be staying at a specialized facility which meets your health care needs to promote your best recovery.
 The type of rehabilitation you attend is most dependent on other health conditions you may have.
 This will be discussed prior to your surgery.